To The Last Dead Cowboy

 In between playing for tips and beer as the sometimes house bands for the long shuttered Augenblick and the venerable Rainbo Lounge, the Wacos pulled together enough tunes to make a record.

 With the release of their DEBUT album, the line in the sand was drawn and time to round up the ignorant and the ignoble.
-Hard Country's fiercest line-up-- Jon Langford (Mekons), Dean Schlabowske (Wreck, Dollar Store), Tom Ray (The Bottle Rockets), Steve Goulding (Mekons, Poi Dog Pondering, Graham Parker), and Tracy Dear (The World's Greatest Living Englishman)-- forged 14 songs designed to make any last stand one helluva party.
+Hard Country's fiercest line-up-- Jon Langford (Mekons), Dean Schlabowske (Wreck, Dollar Store), Tom Ray (The Bottle Rockets, Neko Case), Steve Goulding (Mekons, Poi Dog Pondering, Graham Parker), and Tracy Dear (The World's Greatest Living Englishman)-- forged 14 songs designed to make any last stand one helluva party.
 A perfect excuse to raise your glass and curse your boss.